Starting your own art journal and want to know what basic art journal supplies you need to get you started?

 Once again, explore your local charity stores to find small embellishments to place in your art journal.

-If you have worked on your art journal pages with charcoal, pencil, or pastel, it’s good to get a sealant to stop your art from smudging and prevent your art journal pages from sticking together.
+If you are using charcoal, pencil, or pastel, it’s good to get a sealant to stop your art from smudging and prevent your art journal pages from sticking together.

 Clear White Candle